You control who has access to your Cloud Storage buckets and objects and what level of access they have.

 Learn how to create signed URLs:

 Use signed policy documents to specify what can be uploaded to a bucket.
 Policy documents allow greater control over size, content type, and other upload characteristics than signed URLs, and can be used by website owners to allow visitors to upload files to Cloud Storage.

-You can use signed policy documents in addition to Cloud IAM and ACLs.
-For example, you can use Cloud IAM to allow people in your organization to upload any object, then create a signed policy document that allows website visitors to upload only objects that meet specific criteria.
+You can use signed policy documents in addition to IAM and ACLs.
+For example, you can use IAM to allow people in your organization to upload any object, then create a signed policy document that allows website visitors to upload only objects that meet specific criteria.

 Firebase Security Rules

 Use Firebase Security Rules to provide granular, attribute-based access control to mobile and web apps using the Firebase SDKs for Cloud Storage.
 For example, you can specify who can upload or download objects, how large an object can be, or when an object can be downloaded.

 Use public access prevention to restrict public access to your buckets and

 objects.
 When you enable public access prevention, users who gain access

 Use Credential Access Boundaries to downscope the permissions that are available to an OAuth 2.0 access token.
 First, you define a Credential Access Boundary that specifies which buckets the token can access, as well as an upper bound on the permissions that are available on that bucket.
 You can then create an OAuth 2.0 access token and exchange it for a new access token that respects the Credential Access Boundary.